Some big companies still don’t get it.

 Consumers have long enjoyed protection from unfair contracts by the Australian Competition and Consumer Commission (ACCC), and small business lobby groups have been pushing to have the same protection for many, many years.

-The legislation had been under discussion for years, and was presented to Parliament in October 2015.
-At its core, the legislation is designed to prevent large organisations from abusing their market power, allowing a small business owner to approach the courts if they feel that they are being subject to unfair terms.
+The legislation had been under discussion for years and was presented to Parliament in October 2015.
+At its core, the legislation is designed to prevent large organisations from abusing their market power, allowing a small business owners to approach the courts if they feel that they are being subject to unfair terms.

 What is an unfair contract term?

 Three principles are applied to determine if a contract term is unfair:

 - Does it create an imbalance of power between the two parties?

 - Is it really necessary, to protect the business’s interests?

 - Is it going to cause one side or the other to suffer as a result?

 There are plenty of examples of contract terms that have been caught by the new legislation.
 The dairy contracts case I referred to above has certainly come under scrutiny, (although not under the unfair contracts legislation, because they were entered into prior to November 12th, 2016).